mlinke-ai/kev_in/docs/api/exercise.md

 The endpoint can be accessed at `<address>:<port>/exercise`.

-At the moment all kinds of operation can be done if a client authenticates itself as an existing user with the JWT (JSON Web Token).
-Therefor the client has to send his JWT in the following format as HTTP header field: `Authorization: Bearer <token>`.
+This endpoint is only accessable if the client is logged in as a existing user (if he sends the session cookie with a JWT inside).

 ## GET

 The GET method is used to get exercise data based on attributes.

 ### Access

+This method is usable for all users.

 Python `requests`: